KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 ### Client
 The client stores two additional lists separate from the Log.
 The `sent` list contains entries that have been sent to the server, but haven't been ack'd yet.
 The `pending` list contains entries that have not been sent yet.
 The `sent` list has at most one element in it at a time.
 The `pending` list can be any length.

+The client also has the global circuit document, `doc`, which actions can be applied to.

 ```go
 func clientAckHandler(aceptedClock) {